-In this post I want to show step by step how we can restore an on-premise virtual machine to Microsoft Azure by using Veeam Backup and Replication.
+In this post I want to show step by step how we can restore an on-premise virtual machine (Hyper-V or vSphere finally the same steps) to Microsoft Azure by using Veeam Backup and Replication.

 Veeam Backup and Replication offers seamless integration with Microsoft Azure, enabling organizations to extend their backup and recovery capabilities to the cloud.
 With Veeam, you can effortlessly restore on-premise virtual machines to Azure, ensuring business continuity and data resilience.
 This integration streamlines the migration process, providing a reliable and efficient method for transitioning workloads to the Azure cloud environment while maintaining data integrity and security.